jkru3/digital-garden/content/notes/humanity++.md

 ## 2. learn how to take **agency**
 taking agency is crucial to staying in business and shaping your own values
 - give yourself hope. hope puts you at the doorway of opportunity so you can catch it when it comes in.
 Hope is inner strength.
 You can’t have agency without hope
+- always debrief and take failure-notes.
+This is when you are most capable of identifying weaknesses that must be improved
 - batch similar tasks and execute them production-line style whenever possible
 - figure out a calendar you will remember to use
 - [[Finding housing]]